cosmosinscription/CITNS/docs/BTNS-420.md

 - `SWEEP` -  TBD

-## BTNS Name Reservations
+## CITNS Name Reservations
 - `BTC` is reserved (avoids confusion with `bitcoin` `BTC`)
-- `XCP` is reserved (avoids confusion with `counterparty` `XCP`)
+- `ATOM` is reserved (avoids confusion with `Cosmos` `ATOM`)
 - `GAS` is reserved for future use (anti-spam mechanism)
-- Registered `counterparty` `ASSET` names are reserved within the BTNS for use by the `ASSET` owner
+- Registered `CITNS` `ASSET` names are reserved within CITNS BTNS for use by the `ASSET` owner

 ## Additional Notes
 - `broadcast` `status` must be `valid` in order for BTNS `ACTION` to be considered `valid`
-- BTNS tokens can also be used in combination with other protocols, by specifying the semicolon (`;`) as a protocol delimiter.
+- CITNS tokens can also be used in combination with other protocols, by specifying the semicolon (`;`) as a protocol delimiter.
-- Only one BTNS `ACTION` can be included in a `broadcast` (use `BATCH` to use multiple commands in a single transaction)
+- Only one CITNS `ACTION` can be included in a `broadcast` (use `BATCH` to use multiple commands in a single transaction)
-- BTNS tokens can be stamped using the STAMP Protocol
+- CITNS tokens can be stamped using the STAMP Protocol
 - By allowing combining of protocols, you can do many things in a single transaction, such as:
   - Issue BTNS `token` with a `DESCRIPTION` pointing to an external image file
   - Stamp JSON file with meta-data to BTNS token